markirch/sat-modulo-symmetries/docs/index.md

 python -m pysms.graph_builder --vertices 6 --delta-low 3 --all-graphs
 ```

 The found graphs are printed to standard output as Python lists of edges.

+In order to only print the constraints (as a CNF formula in DIMACS) without solving, additionally pass `--no-solve`.

-The most important options are the following:
+The most important options to `pysms.graph_builder` are as follows:

 - `--vertices n` : search for graph with `n` vertices;
 - `--all-graphs` : enumerate all graphs up to isomorphism satisfying the given properties (without this, the program terminates after finding the first graph);